sed-seyedi/namesilo-php-sdk/README.md

 <a name="ns_update_contact_by_domain"/>
 #### ns_update_contact_by_domain()
-> returns true on success and false failure.
+> returns true on success and false on failure.

 ```php
 $result = ns_update_contact_by_domain(